CZ-NIC/pz/README.md

   20
   25
   ```
-* `--stderr` Print clauses' output to the `STDERR`, while letting the original line piped to `STDOUT` intact.
+* `--stderr` Print clauses' output to the `STDERR`, while letting the original line piped to the `STDOUT` intact.
 Useful for generating reports during a long operation.
 Take a look at the following example, every third line will make `STDERR` to receive a message.
   ```bash
   $ pz -g=9 s | pz "s = 'Processed next few lines' if count % 3 == 0 else None" --stderr
   1